-- Other trace minerals (iron, calcium, copper and zinc)
+- Small amounts of electrolytes (magnesium, potassium, phosphorus and manganese), B vitamins and trace minerals (iron, calcium, copper and zinc)

 - B vitamins (B1, B2 and B3)

 Various acai products (powders, juices, teas, smoothies, etc.) will differ in terms of their exact calories, antioxidant value, fat ratio and mineral content depending on the quality and purity.
-That being said, estimates show that 100 grams of pure acai (which is about equal to one serving size of dried powder) has about: (3, 4)
+That being said, estimates show that about 1 heaping tablespoon of dried acai powder has about:

 - 70–80 calories